Temple of Heaven

 Hall of Prayer for Good Harvest

 In the northern part of the Temple of Heaven, the Hall of Prayer for Good Harvest (祈年殿) was originally constructed in 1420.
-It is the main building within the temple, and the earliest and most worthwhile one to visit.
-The emperors in ancient times worshipped heaven there every year, praying for favorable weather and good harvest.
+It is the main building within the temple and the earliest and most worthwhile one to visit.
+The emperors in ancient times worshipped heaven there every year, praying for favorable weather and a good harvest.

 The building is 32 meters in diameter and 38 meters in height.
 It is a circular hall with triple eaves and a golden dome, supported by 28 nanmu pillars.
 The eaves are covered with blue glazed tiles, also symbolizing the sky.